amr-abdelhamid/refbook/manuscript/main.md

 G>
 G> \- *- Kevlin Henney*

 Dead code is the "unnecessary, inoperative code that can be removed without affecting program’s functionality".
-These include: "functions and sub-programs that are never called, properties that are never read or written, and variables, constants and enumerators that are never referenced, user-defined types that are never used, API declarations that are redundant, and even entire modules and classes that are redundant."
+These include "functions and sub-programs that are never called, properties that are never read or written, and variables, constants and enumerators that are never referenced, user-defined types that are never used, API declarations that are redundant, and even entire modules and classes that are redundant."
 [10]

 It is fairly intuitive (and was shown empirically) that as code grows in size, it needs more maintenance [4][9].
 This can be attributed to three factors:

 1. More time needed to analyze code and locate bugs
 2. Larger code implies bigger amount of functionality, which, in turn, requires more maintenance
 3. Software size has significant influence on quality.
 That is, as code size increases, code quality decreases.
-Which, in turn, has significant effect on maintenance cost [9]
+This, in turn, has significant effect on maintenance cost [9]

 ### What's evil about dead code?

 There are many reasons why dead code is bad.
 First of all, it increases the code size, and thus, as described above, increases the maintenance effort [4][9].
-Do you recall a care at which you kept staring at a piece of code trying to understand why it is commented out?
+For example, Do you recall a case when you kept staring at a piece of code trying to understand why it is commented out?
 Did you or anyone of your teammates wasted hours of work trying to locate a bug in a piece of code which turned out to be unreachable?

 While these are very good arguments, there is another reason which makes removing dead code more compelling.
 [Fortune magazine tells a story](http://fortune.com/2012/08/02/why-knight-lost-440-million-in-45-minutes/) about Knight Capital Group (KCG), which "nearly blew up the market and lost the firm $440 million in 45 minutes".
 After investigation, it turned out that the code mistakenly set a flag which enabled the execution of a piece of dead code.